Human coronavirus OC43: Virology

 The origin of HCoV-OC43 is uncertain, but it is thought that it may have originated in rodents, then passed through cattle as intermediate hosts.
 A deletion from BCoV to HCoV-OC43 may have taken place for the interspecies transmission event from bovines to humans.

+Signs and symptoms

+Human coronavirus OC43 (HCoV-OC43) is commonly associated with mild upper respiratory tract infections, presenting symptoms such as nasal congestion, sore throat, cough, and fever.
+Certain populations, particularly infants, the elderly and immunocompromised individuals, may experience more severe lower respiratory tract infections, including bronchitis and pneumonia.

+A summary of the signs and symptoms include: